smithy-lang/smithy/docs/source/1.0/spec/core/behavior-traits.rst

       - **Required**.
 The location where checksum can be supplied.
 Valid values
         are:

-        * ``header`` - Indicates the checksum should be placed in an HTTP header.
+        * ``header`` - Indicates the checksum is placed in an HTTP header.
-        * ``trailer`` - Indicates the checksum should be placed in the `chunked trailer part`_ of the body.
+        * ``trailer`` - Indicates the checksum is placed in the `chunked trailer part`_ of the body.

-        An algorithm may be supported at multiple locations.
+        An algorithm MAY be supported at multiple locations.
 The first supported ``in`` member value within the list of HttpChecksum property takes precedence and SHOULD be used.

-See :ref:`here for more behavior details <httpChecksum_trait_behavior>`.
+        .. seealso:: See :ref:`httpChecksum_trait_behavior` for more details.

     * - name
       - ``string``